Morrison seals $306 million Ocado deal in online catch-up

 POLARISED OPINION

-Ocado has polarised opinion.
-Fans point to rapid growth in online grocery, with the UK market expected to double in value over the next five years to 11 billion pounds, its state-of-the-art distribution centres and high customer service ratings.
+Ocado has polarized opinion.
+Fans point to rapid growth in online grocery, with the UK market expected to double in value over the next five years to 11 billion pounds, its state-of-the-art distribution centers and high customer service ratings.

 Ocado, which made a pretax loss of 0.6 million pounds in 2012, forecast the Morrison deal would deliver an annual profit contribution in the "mid-teens millions of pounds", while Morrisons' upfront payment of 170 million pounds would enable it to pay down its debt of 85 million pounds.

-Ocado entered a small supply partnership deal with French supermarket firm Carrefour in 2011.
+Ocado entered a small supply partnership deal with French supermarket firm Carrefour (CARR.PA) in 2011.

 Morrison CEO Dalton Philips said the Ocado deal would help achieve the company's home shopping aims, though it was not expected to make money until the 2016-17 year.